South Boston: Transportation

 The MBTA Silver Line, a Bus rapid transit service, connects the South Boston Waterfront with South Station via a bus tunnel beneath Congress St. and Boston Logan International Airport in neighboring East Boston via the Massachusetts Turnpike and the Ted Williams Tunnel.

 Culture and events

-Institute of Contemporary Art

 Institute of Contemporary Art, Boston was opened in 2006 in the South Boston Seaport District.
 It functions as a modern art museum and exhibition center featuring permanent and temporary exhibition, educational programs, performances, and film screenings.

-New Year's Day Plunge

 Every year, hundreds of people join the L Street Brownies for the New Year's Day Plunge in Dorchester Bay (Boston Harbor).
 The event is accompanied by spectators and reporters.
 This winter gathering has been taking place annually since 1904.

-Boston Triathlon

 Participants of the Boston's only triathlon swim in the waters of Dorchester Bay, bike through the city streets of Boston, and run along the Southie shoreline.

 Notable people

 South Boston has been the birthplace and home to a number of notable people, including: